 When there is the threat of tornadoes, it is good to make sure that you and your family know the severe weather plan.

 Whether you are floating the river, hanging out on the lake, or going to the beach, it is important to know safety precautions to one of the top three storm-related killers in the United States.

 If you are close enough to hear thunder, you are close enough to get struck by lightning.

-Another thing to keep in mind is that not ever thunderstorm fits into the previously link "severe storm" category.
+Another thing to keep in mind is that not every thunderstorm fits into the previously listed "severe storm" category.
 You can have thunder and lightning without a severe storm.

 Flooding can be one of the more dangerous things about storms moving through.